Description

 e-mail

-are treated as single tokens instead of being split up into separate tokens as
+being split up into separate tokens as in

 KWiCFinder com